 For a list of performers in 1969, check here.

 Some Woodstock 1969 performances

 What do you think about Woodstock?
-Or what do you think about music festivals in general?
-Please let me know below.
+Where you there?
+Or, what do you think about music festivals in general?
+Please let us know.